ericrenone/vib-harmonic-oscillator/README.md

 | **Real-Time Tracking**      | Live matplotlib visualization of trajectory, latent space, and metrics. |
 | **Conservation Monitoring** | Tracks angular momentum error during training.                             |

+The circle is a direct consequence of conserving angular momentum in an isotropic harmonic potential.